 This easy, delicious recipe will have you feeling so good, you may just want to start every day this way.

 Looking to play around with different flavors in your egg muffins?
-Good news: there are tons of Keto-friendly ingredients that would be a great addition!
+Good news: there are tons of keto-friendly ingredients that would be a great addition!

 Instead of bacon, you could try using ground sausage for some added flavor.
 Just be sure to check the ingredients to make sure there aren’t any added fillers or sugar.

-Storage
+Storage and reheating

 You can store your egg muffins in an airtight container in the refrigerator for 3-4 days.
+You can also freeze them for longer storage.

 They reheat very well, so this recipe is a great option for prepping a keto-friendly breakfast or snack ahead of time!